๐ History & Innovation

 Monoclonal Antibodies

-Development of monoclonal anti-D reagents provides consistent, unlimited supply of typing reagents with standardized specificity.
+Development of monoclonal anti-D reagents provides consistent, unlimited supply of typing reagents with standardised specificity.

 1990